Linen Dress and Apron “Ingrid the Hearthkeeper”

 We paid special attention to decorations and trims.
 The neck and the sleeves of the tunic are trimmed with a contrasting linen fabric and narrow trim with traditional Scandinavian ornament.
 Bottoms of both tunic and apron are also decorated with trim, specially designed for this costume, contrasting fabrics and dyed jute cord.
 All these details and accents will make your character expressive and unique and will make you feel a dozen centuries younger.

-Apron Brooches are sold separately.Size Chart
+Apron Brooches and Necklaces are sold separately.Size Chart